-As many people have heard me say, “The best form of preservation is use.”
+Many people have heard me say: “Use is the best form of preservation.”
 I believe that we build ourselves into the world around us.
 Without our structures, sites, and buildings, we are physically and socially lost as a community.
 I started my career as an earthquake engineer, keeping historic buildings life-safe through seismic events.
 I learned that I love engineering, but it is only one small piece of the very big challenge of building reuse.
 From there, I started to add as many skills as I could – like policy, real estate finance, and advocacy – to create a more comprehensive toolbox for historic building redevelopment.
 In 2011, I started New History as an integrated consulting practice.
 Today, we are a national leader in historic building redevelopment.

 My core convictions

 Historic building redevelopment requires both a depth of specialized expertise as well as a wide breadth of general knowledge: it takes a team.

 Material preservation as we practice today overlooks many people and communities.
 It is time for historic preservation as a field to embrace new tools and new, additional stories.